akhodakivskiy/VimFx/documentation/api.md

 The object passed to this method (see above) also has the following properties:

-- uiEvent: `Event` or `false`.
-The keydown event object if the event occurred in the browser UI, `false` otherwise (if the event occurred in web page content).
+- event: `Event`.
+The keydown event object.
 - count: `Number`.
 The count for the command. `undefined` if no count.
 (This is simply a copy of `match.count`. `match` is defined below.)